Ebbski/assignment6/README.md

 ## Before running the app, install dependencies

-`npm install`
+### `npm install`

-Do this to include all needed dependencies such as Bootstrap listed in package.json
+Run this command to include all needed dependencies such as Bootstrap listed in package.json

 ## Available Scripts